Georges Clemenceau: Rhineland and the Saar

 Although Clemenceau had little knowledge of the defunct Austrian-Hungarian empire, he supported the causes of its smaller ethnic groups and his adamant stance led to the stringent terms in the Treaty of Trianon that dismantled Hungary.
 Rather than recognizing territories of the Austrian-Hungarian empire solely within the principles of self-determination, Clemenceau sought to weaken Hungary, just as Germany was, and to remove the threat of such a large power within Central Europe.
-The entire Czechoslovakian state was seen a potential buffer from Communism and this encompassed majority Hungarian territories.
+The entire Czechoslovak state was seen a potential buffer from Communism and this encompassed majority Hungarian territories.

 Reparations

 Clemenceau was not experienced in the fields of economics or finance, and as John Maynard Keynes pointed out, "he did not trouble his head to understand either the Indemnity or [France's] overwhelming financial difficulties", but he was under strong public and parliamentary pressure to make Germany's reparations bill as large as possible.
 Generally, it was agreed that Germany should not pay more than it could afford, but the estimates of what it could afford varied greatly.
 Figures ranged between £2,000 million and £20,000 million.
 Clemenceau realised that any compromise would anger both the French and British citizens and that the only option was to establish a reparations commission that would examine Germany's capacity for reparations.
 This meant that the French government was not directly involved in the issue of reparations.